MrTroot/PodHost/README.md

 - `spotify_client_secret`: Your Spotify client secret.
 - `spotify_username`: Your Spotify username.
 - `spotify_password`: Your Spotify password.
-- `podcasts`: A list of podcast objects, each containing a `name` and `id`.
+- `podcasts`: A list of podcasts, each containing a `name` and `id`.
 The `id` should be the Spotify ID of the podcast.
 You can find this at the end of the URL for the podcast on the Spotify website.